 The gathered information is consolidated, allowing developers to increase their knowledge of what is going on that might affect their work, as well as which changes have to be sent/received to/from their teammates.
 It also gives repository administrators the knowledge about which are the existing clones of a project and how they interact with each other.

-DyeVC shows the information in different level of details, from a high-level topology-like visualization, where each node represents a repository clone, to a detailed level that presents every commit, despite the repository where it is located.
-Most of the visualizations provided use an extensible graph library that allows the approach to be extended through the creation of new visualizations and filters.
-The visualizations use transformations to present vertices and edges using different icons, colors, line types and text labels, according to the characteristics that we want to highlight.
+DyeVC shows the information in different levels of detail, from a high-level topology-like visualization, where each node represents a repository clone, to a detailed level that presents every commit, despite the repository where it is located.
+Most of the visualizations use an extensible graph library that allows the approach to be extended through the creation of new visualizations and filters.
+The visualizations use transformations to present vertices and edges using different icons, colors, line types, and text labels, according to the characteristics that we want to highlight.
 This way, we established a framework for coupling different visualizations related to DVCS.

 We have evaluated DyeVC on a real project, showing that it can be used to answer questions that arise when working with DVCSs.
 We have also evaluated DyeVC’s performance when used with repositories of different sizes, and we found out that the time and space complexity of the approach are directly related to the number of commits in the repository under analysis, especially in the view levels with finer granularity.